Ready To RISE

 Ready To RISE brings together the expertise of The Challenges Group in addressing women’s meaningful participation in the labour market (through the award-winning Making Work Work), with that of Firstport, Scotland’s agency for start-up social entrepreneurs and social enterprise, in an innovative new partnership.

-The Making Work Work team have already helped almost 200 Scottish women to transition into and towards work that works following a career break.
-Making Work Work programmes are managed by Lynn Houmdi, Scotland's Flex Influencer 2022.
-We are delighted to have successfully won funding from The Scottish Government to work in collaboration with Firstport to promote social entrepreneurship to women across Scotland.
+The Making Work Work team has already helped over 260 Scottish women to transition into and towards work that works following a career break.
+Making Work Work programmes are managed by Challenges’ Senior Manager for Learning & Leadership, Lynn Houmdi, who is also Scotland's Flex Influencer 2022 and Founder of Flexible Working Scotland.

 FAQs: